zero64801/koboldcpp-rocm/README.md

 ## MacOS (Precompiled Binary)
 - PyInstaller binaries for Modern ARM64 MacOS (M1, M2, M3) are now available! **[Simply download the MacOS binary](https://github.com/LostRuins/koboldcpp/releases/latest)**
 - In a MacOS terminal window, set the file to executable `chmod +x koboldcpp-mac-arm64` and run it with `./koboldcpp-mac-arm64`.
+- In newer MacOS you may also have to whitelist it in security settings if it's blocked.
+[Here's a video guide](https://youtube.com/watch?v=NOW5dyA_JgY).
 - Alternatively, or for older x86 MacOS computers, you can clone the repo and compile from source code, see Compiling for MacOS below.
 - Finally, obtain and load a GGUF model.
 See [here](#Obtaining-a-GGUF-model)